icambridge/iain.sexy/source/_posts/2014-06-05-how-i-use-dependency-injection.markdown

 Use case for this a dependency on a database connection object in a model.
 You may want to change databases on a multi tennent application depending on what tennet you're using.

-Another use case for the setter method is if you want to use interfaces to show that it has that dependency.
+Another use case for the setter method is if you want to use interfaces to show that the object has that dependency.
 For example the ContainerAware interface in the Symfony2.
 This allows you to give a class multiple dependencies.

 {% gist fa0cd7160709ac6b6218 Setter.php %}